-Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous Schakowsky (D-IL) July 17 - House version was approved by the House Energy and Commerce Committee, as amended , by voice vote.
+Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous July 17 - House version was approved by the House Energy and Commerce Committee, as amended , by voice vote.
 July 11 - House version was approved by the House Energy and Commerce Subcommittee on Health, as amended, by voice vote.
-May 21 - A hearing was held on the house version. section 503(b) of the FFDCA) or are commonly- administered by hospitals (as determined by HHS); Are not defined as a drug for a rare disease or condition; Have not been designated by HHS as a vaccine; and Earn at least \$1 of their total sales from individuals enrolled in Medicare or Medicaid programs. days before the planned effective date of the price increase.
+May 21 - A hearing was held on the house version.
+FFDCA) or are commonly-administered by hospitals (as determined by HHS); Are not defined as a drug for a rare disease or condition; Have not been designated by HHS as a vaccine; and Earn at least \$1 of their total sales from individuals enrolled in Medicare or Medicaid programs. effective date of the price increase.
 HHS.
 Requires HHS to submit an annual report to Congress that Summarizes the information reported by the manufacturer; and Includes copies of the reports/supporting detailed economic analysis that are otherwise submitted.
-The total of the manufacturer's expenditures on materials/manufacturing and patents/licensing; The percentage of expenditures on R&D from federal funds; The total of the manufacturer's expenditures on R&D The total revenue and net profit generated from the qualifying drug for each calendar year since the drug's approval or the manufacturer acquired approval; and The total marketing and advertising costs.
+The percentage of expenditures on R&D from federal funds; The total of the manufacturer's expenditures on R&D The total revenue and net profit generated from the qualifying drug for each calendar year since the drug's approval or the manufacturer acquired approval; and The total marketing and advertising costs.
 Manufacturers .
 Requires the report to include: The manufacturer's total revenue and net profit for the 12 or 36-month period (i.e., the "applicable period"); All stock-based performance metrics used to determine executive compensation during the applicable period; Any additional information the manufacturer chooses to provide related to its drug pricing decisions (e.g., expenditures on drug R&D, clinical trials of drugs that failed to receive FDA-approval, etc.); and Any other information requested by HHS.
 Prescription Drug Price Reporting Act (S. 1664/H.R.
-5239) Sen. Rick Scott (R-FL)/Rep. Requires drug manufacturers annually report to HHS certain drug pricing information.
-All prescription drugs marketed in the U.S. Manufacturers .
+5239) Sen. Rick Scott (R-FL)/Rep. David Joyce (R- OH) Requires drug manufacturers annually report to HHS certain drug pricing information.
+All prescription drugs marketed in the U.S. Manufacturers.
 Requires manufacturers of all drugs marketed in the U.S. to annually report to HHS.
-Requires manufacturers of newly marketed drugs to report the drug code to HHS within 60 days and provide Manufacturers.
-Requires the annual report to include: Each applicable National Drug Code (or J-Code), brand name, generic/chemical name and therapeutic class, as applicable; Current and annual average wholesale acquisition cost per 30-day supply or typical course of treatment; Average net price per 30-day supply or typical course of treatment; Preemption.
+Requires manufacturers of newly marketed drugs to report the drug code to HHS within 60 days and provide the annual reporting information within the 30 Manufacturers.
+Requires the annual report to include: Each applicable National Drug Code (or J-Code), brand name, generic/chemical name and therapeutic class, as applicable; Current and annual average wholesale acquisition cost per 30-day supply or typical course of treatment; Average net price per 30-day supply or typical course of treatment; Total rebates and other payments to health insurance plans or PBMs per 30-day supply or typical course of treatment Preemption.
 Prohibits states from establishing or continuing to give effect to any law requiring the manufacturer to report or make public prescription drug pricing information.
+Consumer Notification.
+Permits consumers to subscribe to price change